WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 <a name="Ex4Task3" />
 #### Task 3 - Adding SAS at Queue level  ####

-In this task you will uses SAS at queue level to restrict access to the storage queues.
+In this task you will use SAS at queue level to restrict access to the storage queues.
 SAS can enable Read, Add, Process, and Update permissions on the queue.

 1. In the **QueueProcessor_WorkerRole** project, open the **WorkerRole** class.